-- Applicant must be eligible to receive M2 funding (established on an annual basis) to participate in this program - Support recommendations from Transit System Study, OCTA Short Range Transit Plan, Go Local planning efforts and goals of the Sustainable Communities Strategy - Supplement rather than supplant existing transit services and emphasize service to areas not served by transit - Demonstrate local share of operations and maintenance funding for specific time horizon - Capital equipment requires 10 percent non-Orange County Transportation Authority local match
+- Applicant must be eligible to receive M2 funding (established on an annual basis) to participate in this program - Support recommendations from Transit System Study, OCTA Short Range Transit Plan, Go Local planning efforts and goals of the Sustainable Communities Strategy - Supplement rather than supplant existing transit services and emphasize service to areas not served by transit - Demonstrate local share of operations and maintenance funding for specific time horizon

 - Demonstration of cost reasonableness for new bus stop improvements - Agency must have a financial plan outlining a funding strategy for ongoing operations and maintenance (minimum of five years) - The service operator is OCTA.
-Local agencies may propose an alternate service provider which will be considered at the discretion of OCTA - Local agency will be required to enter into a cooperative funding agreement with OCTA - All projects must include meeting ADA requirements, and these costs must be included in the project application - Project application must meet minimum competitive score to be deemed eligible and "of merit" (as determined by the OCTA Board of Directors [Board]) - Complete applications must be approved by the city council and partner jurisdictions prior to submittal to OCTA to demonstrate adequate community and elected official support for initial consideration - Agencies submitting for funding must agree to follow applicable FTA requirements including FTA procurement policies; waiver requests are subject to OCTA approval - Participation in operating reserve requires 10 percent local match after deducting fares - Local agencies or agency's operator will be required to submit annual appropriate National Transit Database reporting. data to OCTA or local agency's operator must submit directly to the National Transit Database.
+Local agencies may propose an alternate service provider which will be considered at the discretion of OCTA - Local agency will be required to enter into a cooperative funding agreement with OCTA - All projects must include meeting ADA requirements, and these costs must be included in the project application - Complete applications must be approved by the city council and partner jurisdictions prior to submittal to OCTA to demonstrate adequate community and elected official support for initial consideration - Local agencies will be required to submit appropriate National Transit Database data to OCTA or local agency's operator must submit directly to the National Transit Database.